dssg/triage/docs/sources/quickstart.md

 Triage can be installed using pip or through python setup.py.
 It requires Python 3+ and access to a postgresql database.
-Ideally you have full access to a databse so triage can create additional schemas inside that it needs to store metadata, predictions, and evaluation metrics.
+Ideally you have full access to a database so triage can create additional schemas inside that it needs to store metadata, predictions, and evaluation metrics.